Tang-hubert/Crawing-List-of-Admitted-Schools-for-Students/README.md

 ### TO-DO
 - when csvs all output, then use excel to clean it (下拉cell) it can sort by the rules itself, in the end just check。

+- find the department he get into.

+- for stuno:
     - If want to get the whole number then have to enter the `test place` link, but we cannot enter the website(now we've downloaded whole list of all department using Ctrl+s)

     - get all univ & department they had applied and add it into df using for loop.
 Run `get _test_location_url.ipynb` to get a csv file named `whole.csv`. -> Trying to delete which repeat.: We can use excel!
 Nice!